danio768/eslint-plugin-playwright/docs/rules/require-test-tags.md

 **Important**: The rule checks for tag coverage across the entire file, not per individual test.
 Tags can be inherited from `test.describe` blocks or distributed across multiple `test` calls.

+**Template Literal Support**: The rule supports both static string tags and template literals.
+Template literals with expressions are reconstructed with appropriate placeholders for pattern matching.

 ### Examples

 ```ts